ethereum-optimism/optimism/specs/system_config.md

 The `SystemConfig` contract MUST set these values as the initial values to guarantee the L2's view of the `SystemConfig` remains consistent.

-Any `ConfigUpdate` events for the Ecotone fee parameters before MAY be parsed or MAY be ignored by the derivation pipeline.
+Any `ConfigUpdate` events for the Ecotone fee parameters before the activation MAY be parsed or MAY be ignored by the derivation pipeline.
 Since the values are overwritten on the hardfork activation block and are not consumed until the hardfork activation block height + 1 , there is no functional difference between the two approaches.